-I am available for private lessons in Buffalo, as well as lessons over FaceTime or Skype.
+I am available for private lessons in Buffalo, as well as lessons over Zoom.
 Please contact me if you would like to learn more.

 My mission as a private teacher is to make myself obsolete.
 Teaching a student a standard of excellence in listening, self-analysis, fundamentals, and musical logic is at the core of our journey together.
 Rather than simply copying my demonstrations, I engage students to make decisions at every step of their study, regardless of their age and ability level.

 A typical lesson will consist of a warm-up of Call & Response, where the student mirrors what I play — usually Buzzing, Long Tones, Slurs, Articulation, Scales/Arpeggios, and other simple exercises.
 This is not only a time for them to develop aural skills, but to hear and see professional playing up close.
 Depending on age level, we will then move on to études (short study pieces) and short exercises.
 I stress the study of études, and assign several at a time so students can work on a variety of musical styles and technique.
 After études, we will move on solo repertoire.
 Each student is required to keep a notebook, where not only can I record assignments, but they can also keep a practice log.
 This is essential to establishing efficient, effective practice.